spacetelescope/jwst/docs/jwst/fits_generator/template.rst

   - ``output``: A fits HDUList object containing the content of the output FITS file.
-Note that the output FITS file may only be partially contructed.
+Note that the output FITS file may only be partially constructed.
 Importantly, higher-number HDUs will not yet exist.

 A complete example